6 Total

 Summary

-This is Equifax's Terms of Use, the legal agreement you accept when using Equifax's website and consumer credit services, covering everything from credit monitoring subscriptions to free credit report access.
-The most important thing to know is that the terms include a mandatory arbitration clause and class action waiver, meaning that if you have a dispute with Equifax over your credit data or a product, you generally cannot sue in court as part of a group and instead must pursue individual binding arbitration.
-If you are a California resident, you may have additional rights under state law, and separately, your rights under the Fair Credit Reporting Act to dispute inaccurate credit information exist independently of these terms.
+This document establishes the terms governing use of Equifax's website and consumer credit services, including credit monitoring subscriptions and free credit report access.
+The agreement includes a mandatory arbitration clause and class action waiver that require disputes with Equifax to be resolved through individual binding arbitration rather than court litigation or class actions.
+California residents retain rights under state law, and users retain statutory rights under the Fair Credit Reporting Act to dispute inaccurate credit information independently of these terms.

 Technical / Legal Breakdown